Skip to content

 Prerequisites

-You can find the report template generator under any assessment with the status Completed.
+You can generate reports using enhanced templates under any assessment with the status Completed.

 Getting started